 Where I anticipated cultural divides, instead I found people who were warmly welcoming me into their spaces and offering me food and tea.
 I was a comfortable tourist with free mobility, and many of them had spent their life savings on a harsh journey thousands of miles from their homes to a place where they were confined until further notice, and they were offering me tea.
 They had sacrificed every bit of normalcy in their lives in order to escape danger, and they were concerned about my comfort.

 We were wearing similar clothes, using the same iPhone apps, and sharing stories about our families.
 When I read the news at home, refugees had seemed very far away.
 I couldn’t bring myself to feel much more than the obligatory sympathy for their displaced lives.
-Through my lack of empathy, I was living complicitly as a star-bellied sneetch, scoffing at the thought of sneetches with plain bellies.
+Through my lack of empathy, I was living complicity as a star-bellied sneetch, scoffing at the thought of sneetches with plain bellies.
 In person, our shared humanity prevailed, and I wanted to help in any way I could.

 One way to contribute was to play games with children, since most parents were exhausted and preoccupied with worries about their family’s futures, and children had few toys.
 I was overwhelmed by the children’s willingness to set aside the horrors they had seen and play pretend.
 I pretended to be an alligator, and they ran in circles around me laughing.
 If I stood still for a second, I became their jungle gym.
 We didn’t speak a common language, but they made heart shapes with their hands and directed them toward me.
 They picked dandelions from the parking lot where they lived and gave them to me.
-I wondered if these innocent, adorable children even know what was happening to their families.
+I wondered if these innocent, adorable children even knew what was happening to their families.

 That question was soon answered.
 One girl showed me pictures she had drawn, and among them was a drawing of ISIS and Taliban soldiers with bloodied knives and severed heads.
 When we made paper airplanes, one child made a paper gun and pretended to shoot the others.
 I wondered how these subconscious wounds would manifest when these children are my age.